stmilne/icds_docs_v2/docs/running-jobs/portal.md

 --gres=gpu:a40:1
 ```

-!!! warning "Hardware you request must be compatible with the account you specify.""
+!!! warning "Hardware you request must be compatible with the account you specify."
 	If you ask for high-memory nodes, standard nodes, or GPUs,
 	you need either a credit account, or a paid allocation
 	that includes the requested hardware.

-!!! warning "All jobs must fit inside the resource limits of the partition they are running on"
+!!! warning "All jobs must fit inside the resource limits of the partition they are running on."
      If resource requests exceed the partition limits, the job will not begin.

 - Open queue jobs must not exceed 100 cores and 800 GB memory